UCDavisLibrary/ava/README.md

 1. Create a Pull Request

 ## Progress
-As of June 14, 2017, 21 AVAs in California were completed.
+As of July 31, 2017, 43 AVAs in California were completed.

 ### UC Davis
 UC Davis anticipates contributing boundaries for the northern California AVAs (marked with the "UC Davis" label in the Issues list).